Havergal Brian: Full-time composer

-In 1940 he retired, living firstly in London, and then in Shoreham-by-Sea, Sussex.
+In 1940 he retired, living first in London, and then in Shoreham-by-Sea, Sussex.
 Freed from the requirement to work to make a living, he was able to devote all of his time to composition, and the bulk of his compositional output belongs to the last three decades of his life, including four of the five operas (composed between 1951 and 1957) and twenty-seven of the thirty-two symphonies (composed from 1948 onwards).
 Through most of the 1960s, Brian composed two or three symphonies each year.

 This late flurry of activity coincided with something of a rediscovery, in part due to the efforts of Robert Simpson, himself a significant composer and BBC Music Producer, who asked Sir Adrian Boult to programme the Eighth Symphony in 1954.
 A number of Brian works received their public premieres during this time, including the Gothic Symphony.
 Written decades earlier between 1919 and 1927, it was premiered in a partly amateur performance in 1961 at Westminster Central Hall, conducted by Bryan Fairfax.
 A fully professional performance followed in 1966 at the Royal Albert Hall, conducted by Boult.
 The latter performance was broadcast live, encouraging considerable interest, and by his death six years later several of his works had been performed, along with the first commercial recordings of Brian's music.
 For a few years after Brian's death there was a revival of interest in Brian with a number of further recordings and performances; two biographies and a three-volume study of his symphonies appeared.

 After having heard the Sinfonia Tragica (No. 6), the conductor Leopold Stokowski expressed his interest in conducting Brian's music.
 The result was the world premiere in 1973 of the 28th Symphony, in a BBC broadcast produced by Robert Simpson in Maida Vale Studio 1, and played by the New Philharmonia Orchestra.
 Anthony Payne in his Daily Telegraph review wrote: "It was fascinating to contemplate the uniqueness of the event – a 91-year-old conductor learning a new work by a 91-year-old composer."